ClimbsRocks/empythy/docs/index.rst

   text_list = [
     "I effing love pho.",
-    "Ummm, can you add some exclamation points to the end of that previous one??"
-    "I hate that soggy moment when you realize that bungee cording 8 pho containers \
+    "Ummm, can you add some exclamation points to the end of that previous one??", "I hate that soggy moment when you realize that bungee cording 8 pho containers \
     to the outside of your backpack is not, in fact, an effective way to carry noodle soup."
   ]